ssichynskyi/lotti-karotti-calc/README.md

 [![Code Grade](https://www.code-inspector.com/project/13601/score/svg?service=github)](https://www.code-inspector.com)
 [![Code Grade](https://www.code-inspector.com/project/13601/status/svg?service=github)](https://www.code-inspector.com)
 [![Coverage Status](https://coveralls.io/repos/github/ssichynskyi/lotti-karotti-calc/badge.svg?branch=master&service=github)](https://coveralls.io/github/ssichynskyi/lotti-karotti-calc?branch=master)

 ## Calculator of winning odds in the game Lotti Karotti
+(!)
+Don't take this project seriously.
+It was made just for fun and mostly to try things like python "compilation" and trying on GitHub actions and some other things which I haven't touched for some time.

 This program calculates the winning odds for a certain player in the game [Lotti Karotti](https://de.wikipedia.org/wiki/Lotti_Karotti) This program answers the question whether the turn sequence